Field Mag may receive a minor commission from purchases made via affiliate links.

-At a time when gear is in short supply across the country dozens of outdoor industry mainstays have stepped up to pivot manufacturing facilities to focus on protective equipment and masks for frontline workers and the public alike—from Arc’teryx committing to making 90,000 reusable medical gowns to Petzl and Goal Zero making reusable PPE face shields.
+At a time when personal protective gear (PPE) is in short supply across the country dozens of outdoor industry mainstays have stepped up to pivot manufacturing facilities to focus on PPEs for frontline workers and the public alike—from Arc’teryx committing to making 90,000 reusable medical gowns to Petzl and Goal Zero making reusable PPE face shields.

-Though most of virus prevention focus has been on N95 and KN95 masks, which have a very tight fit and a higher level of filtration blocking at least 95% of “very small” test particles.
-Select companies have the ability to make these (Eddie Bauer, for one), but most are producing either surgical masks (made from a thinner material, the kind you’ve seen at the doctor’s office) or ones made of various fabrics, typically a cotton/poly blend.
+Though the N95 and KN95 masks, which block at least 95% of “very small” airborne particles, are the most effective masks for halting the spread of Coronoavirus, fabric masks are now the public norm worldwide.
 These particular masks are non-medical grade, but generally help slow the spread of droplets or spray either from your mouth or nose and breathing in the same from someone else.

-The following are our picks for non-medical grade face masks from outdoors adjacent brands we trust.
+The following are our top picks for non-medical grade face masks from outdoors adjacent brands we trust.

 Filing under the “why didn’t we think of that?”, Hyperlite’s mask has a skin-friendly waterproof coating.
 It’s layered onto an interlocking micro polyester, which offers a tight weave and smooth skin feel.
 The dual loop design is a nice addition for some additional comfortable for longer wear.